 BIOL U399.
 Independent Study (1-3) Directed research project.
 Prerequisite: BIOL U301 and U302 with a C or better.
-Not for major credit.

 BIOL U507.
 Developmental Biology (4) Morphogenetic patterns of embryonic development along with their molecular and cellular bases; and mechanisms of differentiation.
 Three class and three laboratory hours per week.
 Prerequisites: BIOL U301 and U302 with a C or better.